guirrock/printfoot/README.md

-# Water-Protein Efficiency Mapping
+# DPWEI: Digestible Protein Water Efficiency Index

+An open-source implementation of the **Digestible Protein Water Efficiency Index (DPWEI)**, a comparative indicator that integrates protein digestibility and water footprint to evaluate the nutritional efficiency of water use among protein sources.
-A reproducible data integration and analysis pipeline for evaluating the **nutritional efficiency of water use among protein sources**.
-The workflow combines nutritional composition data from the Brazilian Food Composition Table (TACO), water footprint indicators from the Water Footprint Network (WFN), and protein quality scores based on the Digestible Indispensable Amino Acid Score (DIAAS).

-The project automatically cleans raw datasets, translates food names, performs semantic matching between heterogeneous food databases, calculates water-use efficiency indicators, computes the **Digestible Protein Water Efficiency Index (DPWEI)**, and generates publication-ready visualizations.
+The project provides a fully reproducible computational workflow for integrating nutritional composition data from the Brazilian Food Composition Table (TACO), water footprint indicators from the Water Footprint Network (WFN), and protein quality scores based on the Digestible Indispensable Amino Acid Score (DIAAS).
+The pipeline automatically prepares heterogeneous datasets, performs food matching, calculates the proposed DPWEI, and generates publication-ready tables and figures.

 ---

 # Overview

-This project aims to answer the following question:
+This project was developed to answer the following question:

 > **Which protein sources provide the greatest amount of digestible protein relative to the water required for their production?**

-To achieve this, the workflow integrates:
+To answer this question, the workflow integrates three complementary sources of information:

-- **TACO** (Brazilian Food Composition Table) – protein composition
+- **TACO** (Brazilian Food Composition Table) — nutritional composition
-- **Water Footprint Network (WFN)** reports – green, blue, and grey water footprints
+- **Water Footprint Network (WFN)** — green, blue, and grey water footprints
-- **DIAAS** (Digestible Indispensable Amino Acid Score) – protein digestibility and quality
+- **DIAAS** (Digestible Indispensable Amino Acid Score) — protein digestibility and quality

-The final output is a ranked dataset containing:

-- Crude protein content
-- Digestible protein content
-- Green water footprint
-- Blue water footprint
-- Grey water footprint
-- Total water footprint
+The resulting dataset enables the calculation of two complementary indicators:

-- Gross Water-Use Efficiency (GWUE)
+- **Gross Water-Use Efficiency (GWUE)**
-- Digestible Protein Water Efficiency Index (DPWEI)
+- **Digestible Protein Water Efficiency Index (DPWEI)**

+The pipeline also generates publication-ready tables and visualizations used in the accompanying scientific publication.

 ---